achikoplay/mailin-smtp-api/README.md

 ```

 ## Error Codes ##
-Below is a list of common Mailin SMTP error codes and their meanings.
+Below is a list of common SendinBlue SMTP error codes and their meanings.

 ```php
 Error Code: 421